fabriciodalpra/project-base/README.md

 -   [x] it is should be able to create new users;
 -   [x] it is should be able authenticate;
+-   [x] it is should be able update user when authenticated;
+-   [x] it is should be able list users when authenticated;
--   [x] it is should be able get users when authenticated;
+-   [x] it is should be able get user when authenticated;
+-   [x] it is should be able delete user when authenticated;

 ### RNs (Business rules)